 Based out of Deakin’s award-winning Geelong campus, this PhD-level research is sponsored by The William Buckland Foundation with key support by Bush Heritage, select farmers within the Turnip Creek Catchment, The Mulloon Institute, the Victoria Drought Resilience Adoption and Innovation Hub and Deakin University’s ‘Centre for Regional and Rural Futures’.
 We are seeking a suitably qualified agricultural or environmental scientist with knowledge and interest in soils, catchment management, agriculture or ecological assessment to undertake research on how changes to catchment land management alters pasture composition & biomass, soil moisture, hydrology and biodiversity.
 The candidate will assist in the establishment of trial sites in the Turnip Creek catchment and lead assessment of trial impacts to construct a vivid depiction of the efficacy of the approaches; quantifying and pinpointing the relative impacts of interventions.

 - Stipend of $33,500 per annum tax exempt (2023 rate)

 - International students only: Tuition fees offset

 for the duration of 4 years.
 Single Overseas Student Health Cover policy for the duration of the student visa.

 To be eligible you must:

-- Be a domestic candidate (domestic includes candidates with Australian Citizenship, Australian Permanent Residency or New Zealand Citizenship).
+- be a domestic or international candidate.
+Domestic includes candidates with Australian Citizenship, Australian Permanent Residency or New Zealand Citizenship.

 Please refer to the research degree entry pathways page for further information.